top of page

 Image: A Screenshot taken on my Meta Quest 2 of the Horizon Worlds VR Game Action Land - Farm.
 You can enter this barn in the game; it's not fake.
 But is it real?

-The soldiers agree to a brain implant called “mass” that essentially turns their brain into a smartphone: you can send messages to the soldiers and a pop-up with your commands will appear in their visual field, as if they were wearing Tony Stark’s glasses from Spiderman: Far from Home: E.D.I.T.H. (“even dead, I’m the Hero,” Tony’s message informs Peter).
-Though these are nowhere near as advanced, we already have AR Smart Glasses, from Meta (formerly Facebook) and Ray-Ban: https://amzn.to/4oB8oEI.
+The soldiers agree to a brain implant called “mass.”
+This device essentially turns their brains into smartphones.
+They receive messages, and commands pop up in their visual field, reminiscent of Tony Stark’s glasses from Spiderman: Far from Home: E.D.I.T.H. (“even dead, I’m the Hero,” Tony’s message informs Peter).
+While these implants are not as advanced, we already have AR Smart Glasses from Meta (formerly Facebook) and Ray-Ban: https://amzn.to/4oB8oEI.

-On his first day in live combat, after dreaming of his presumable wife waiting for him at home, rookie soldier “Stripe” encounters a family of “roaches” and kills them.
-We see one of the hellish creatures try to kill Stripe, screaming its ghoulish cries as Stripe repeatedly stabs it.
-The roach dies and Stripe collects himself, ready to leave.
-But he finds a device — that looks like a flashlight with green dots on it — that blinks into his face before rejoining his colleagues (right before the 15-minute mark, 25% through the episode… this is well-paced storytelling!).
+On his first day in live combat, rookie soldier “Stripe” dreams of his presumed wife waiting for him at home.
+He encounters a family of “roaches” and kills them.
+One of the creatures screams as Stripe repeatedly stabs it.
+Afterward, he finds a device resembling a flashlight that blinks in his face before he rejoins his colleagues.

-Stripe goes back to base worried something might be wrong with his mass implant, but is reassured by the medical officer and psychologist (Dr. Arquette, played by Mike Kelly from House of Cards) that everything is fine.
-Stripe expresses a lack of remorse for the creatures he killed and agrees that he’d kill the roaches again.
-“Okay, then why are you here?,” Arquette laughs.
+Stripe returns to base, worried about his mass implant.
+However, the medical officer and psychologist, Dr. Arquette (played by Mike Kelly) from House of Cards) reassures him that everything is fine.
+Stripe expresses no remorse for the creatures he killed and agrees he would do it again.
+“Okay, then why are you here?”
+Arquette laughs.
 “You did a big thing.
 You should be proud of yourself.”
-He then says he’s going to make sure Stripe gets a “a good sleep.
-A really good sleep” and we see him on his computer, presumably writing a prescription… but psychologists don’t write prescriptions.
-Weird.
+He then mentions ensuring Stripe gets a “really good sleep,” and we see him on his computer, presumably writing a prescription.
+But psychologists don’t write prescriptions.
+Strange.

-Frightened by the romantic dream seemingly cracking, Stripe wakes up in the middle of the night, to see the barracks of sleeping soldiers, all rhythmically moving their fingers, as if each was individually experiencing the same dream.
-It’s here that we begin to suspect that there might not be anyone waiting for Stripe at home, and begin to question the extent to which the “mass” implant system is doing more than merely relaying messages.
-(28 minutes in.)
+Frightened by this glitching dream, Stripe wakes up in the middle of the night.
+He sees the barracks of sleeping soldiers, all rhythmically moving their fingers, as if each is experiencing the same dream.
+This raises suspicions about whether anyone is waiting for Stripe at home.
+We begin to question the extent to which the “mass” implant system does more than relay messages.

-The next morning, Stripe and team go to an apartment complex to try to kill some straggler roaches.
-Stripe’s mass implant continues to glitch, allowing him to smell things like grass for the first time in years.
-Some soldiers are killed and Stripe enters the building with another soldier.
+The next morning, Stripe and his team go to an apartment complex to eliminate straggler roaches.
+His mass implant continues to glitch, allowing him to smell things like grass for the first time in years.
+Some soldiers are killed, and Stripe enters the building with another soldier.

-In the building, Stripe sees what we initially think is a roach.
-But it’s just a woman hiding from the gunfire.
-Assuming she’s a citizen, Stripe lets her go, only to see her shot by his colleague moments later.
-This is when our wheels start churning: was that a roach?
+Inside, Stripe initially sees what he thinks is a roach but discovers it’s a woman hiding from gunfire.
+Assuming she’s a citizen, he lets her go, only to see her shot by his colleague moments later.
+This moment sparks confusion: was that woman a roach?
 Why did she look “normal”?

-Confused that the now-dead woman didn’t look or sound like a roach, Stripe encounters another woman and her two children.
-He reassures her that he’s not going to hurt them, and then sees his colleague coming to kill them.
+Confused, Stripe encounters another woman and her two children.
+He reassures her he won’t hurt them, but then sees his colleague approaching to kill them.
 Stripe incapacitates his colleague and flees with the “roaches.”

 Roach: “You see me as I am?”